COVID-19: Information and Resources

 Call 2-1-1 for free assistance or visit the Baltimore City COVID-19 website for more information on COVID-19 testing.

 A hotel has been established as a Triage, Respite, and Isolation (TRI) Center intended to support Baltimore City residents with known or suspected COVID-19 who do not require hospitalization and are unable to self-isolate.

 The TRI Center is open to anyone without a home or who cannot safely self-isolate at home.
 Individuals and families staying in the TRI Center have a private hotel room and bathroom and are offered shelter until their health condition has clinically improved and they are no longer considered infectious.
 Onsite clinical staff, including nurse practitioners and physicians from the University of Maryland Medical System, will help to provide care for residents.

 When departing the TRI Center, individuals must have a confirmed location to return to, and transportation will be provided to that location.
 Individuals in need of housing at their end of their quarantine period will be matched with an emergency shelter placement.

 Call 443-984-8915 for more information.

-Implementing Social Distancing Measures in Shelters
+Preventive Measures in Shelters

 Baltimore’s emergency shelters have been expanded to accommodate social distancing best practices and to lower the risk of illness.
 Starting on April 6th, 2020, MOHS activated an alternative social distancing shelter that will operate temporarily, at least until the COVID-19 health emergency has been contained.
 In addition to these efforts, MOHS has created hotel placements for hundreds of the City's most vulnerable shelter residents, prioritizing those residents over the age of 62 and/or with chronic health conditions, to hotel rooms to protect their health.